Taitava/obsidian-shellcommands/README.md

 # Shell commands plugin for Obsidian

-This plugin lets you define shell/terminal commands in settings and run them quickly when needed via Obsidian's command palette, or via hotkeys that you can assign in Obsidian's hotkey settings.
+This plugin lets you define shell/terminal commands in settings and run them quickly via Obsidian's command palette, or via hotkeys.
+Use note related variables as part of the commands, and insert output back to your notes, if you wish.
+This is a Swiss army knife when it comes to accessing external applications from Obsidian, and you are the one who defines its tools.

 You can customise your commands with built-in variables that can provide the current file title/name/path, current file's parent folder name/path, and date/time stamp with a custom format.